-We will also need a little bit of help with the shipping, and we would appreciate a little help financially!
+We will also request assistance with the shipping, and we would appreciate help financially!
 If you'd like to donate money, please make checks out to "American Friends of Kenya" because we are fortunate enough to be able to send equipment through them.
 However this process is expensive so any amount of help is much appreciate.

 In memory of our coach...

-In January 2012, the community of Green Bay lost a very special man who helped coach me and my teammates since we were young.
+In January 2012, the community of Green Bay lost a very special man who helped coach my teamates and me since we were young.
 His loss was sudden and we all miss him so much.
 In honor of coach Todd Williquette, all equipment donated to Africa will have his softball, number 20, hand-written on each item so that each kid will play with the love for the game that Coach Williquette would seek for us to play with.

 Our connections in/outside of Kenya...